Myriopteris rufa: Taxonomy

 In 1919, Maxon described a new species from the American Southwest, previously identified as Cheilanthes gracillima.
 He noted that it was, in fact, very similar to C. eatonii, but with much reduced or absent hair on the upper surface, replaced by stellate, linear scales, and somewhat larger and more separate leaf segments.
 He named it Cheilanthes castanea, an epithet meaning "chestnut-brown", perhaps a reference to the "glossy, dark brown" color of the scales.
 Many specimens were not easily classified into either species, and Donovan Stewart Correll reduced C. castanea to a form as C. eatonii f. castanea in 1949, although many authors continued to recognize it as a species.
 The disjunct populations in the Appalachians and in Costa Rica were both assigned to C. castanea.
 Doctoral work by Timothy Reeves in 1979 found many intermediates between C. castanea and C. eatonii, and he preferred to treat them as a single species, a position followed by Flora of North America in 1993.
 Mickel and Smith, in their 2004 compilation of the ferns of Mexico, treated C. castanea, C. eatonii, and C. schaffneri as a single variable species, under the junior name of C. eatonii.

 The development of molecular phylogenetic methods showed that the traditional circumscription of Cheilanthes is polyphyletic.
 Convergent evolution in arid environments is thought to be responsible for widespread homoplasy in the morphological characters traditionally used to classify it and the segregate genera that have sometimes been recognized.
 On the basis of molecular evidence, Amanda Grusz and Michael D. Windham revived the genus Myriopteris in 2013 for a group of species formerly placed in Cheilanthes.
 One of these was this species, which reverted to its oldest name, M. rufa.

 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. eatonii, as part of a program to consolidate the cheilanthoid ferns into that genus.

+Members of the genus Cheilanthes as historically defined (which includes Myriopteris) are commonly known as "lip ferns" due to the lip-like (false) indusium formed by the leaf margins curling over the sori.
+The common name Eaton's lip fern refers to the botanist honored by the epithet.
+Cheilanthes castanea, when recognized, has been referred to as chestnut lip fern.